Baden Army: Austro-Prussian War

 Even before Badenese troops had contact with the enemy for the first time, the war was de facto decided at the Battle of Königgrätz.
 For this reason, there was a debate in Baden throughout July as to whether and when the Grand Duchy should join the Prussian cause.
 The cabinet under Ludwig von Edelsheim was replaced by a new, Lesser Germany-minded one led by Julius Jolly and Karl Mathy.
 On 29 July, the Badenese troops began to withdraw home, and on 3 August, an armistice was concluded between Baden and Prussia, limited to 22 August.
 As early as 17 August, Otto von Bismarck and Rudolf von Freydorf concluded a peace treaty between the Grand Duchy and Prussia.
 Baden had to pay reparations of 6 million guldens, and the two states concluded a secret defence and attack alliance (Schutz- und Trutzbündnis).
 This alliance included, among other things, that the Baden Army would come under Prussian command in the event of a joint war.

 In the period that followed, there was another reorganization of the Army, closely based on the Prussian model.
 The option of having a deputy was abolished, instead there was now a seven-year compulsory service in the army (of which the last four were in the reserve), followed by five years of service in the Landwehr.
-The Prussian general Gustav Friedrich von Beyer became the Badenian Minister of War, the Army was equipped and enlarged with Prussian needle guns and breech-loading rifles.
+The Prussian general Gustav Friedrich von Beyer became the Badenese Minister of War, the Army was equipped and enlarged with Prussian needle guns and breech-loading rifles.
 Its structure in 1869 was as follows: